project-sunbird/project-sunbird.github.io/pages/features-documentation/keyboardshortcuts.md

 ---
 type: landing
 directory: features-documentation
-title: Keyword Shortcuts
+title: Keyboard Shortcuts
-page_title: Keyword Shortcuts for Collection Editor
+page_title: Keyboard Shortcuts for Collection Editor
-description: List of Keyword shortcuts supported for collection editor
+description: List of Keyboard shortcuts supported for collection editor
 published: true
 allowSearch: true
 ---
-You can quickly accomplish all the tasks using the keyword shortcuts for collections at the tree structure.
+You can quickly accomplish tasks using the keyboard shortcuts for performing various actions described here.
+For e.g, You can edit or delete the the sibling or child from the tree structure in the collection editor using the keyboard shortcut.

 **Note**:  The task that you can accomplish by using a shortcut depends on which task pane or application window is active.